Spotting during ovulation: everything you need to know!

 Is it normal to bleed during ovulation?

-About 5% of women are prone to bleeding during ovulation.
-Ovulation spotting is normal and not alarming if it is light, occasional bleeding that lasts 1 or 2 days.
-If the bleeding is heavy and lasts for ten days, consult a specialist.
+Around 5% of women experience blood loss during ovulation.
+Ovulation spotting is normal and not cause for alarm if the bleeding is light and punctual, lasting 1 or 2 days.
+If bleeding is heavy and lasts ten days or more, consult a specialist.

 What are the other symptoms of spotting during ovulation?

-Other symptoms may occur with or without the spotting such as
+Other symptoms may occur with or without spotting, such as

-- A slight pain in one side of the lower abdomen
+- slight pain in one side of the lower abdomen

 - Tension in the lower abdomen or lower back